 Every winter we make several simple feeders with basic ingredients and supplies so we can help the neighbournhood birds make it through the winter.

-simple corn and chestnut feeders for birds and squirrels
+This week we made a simple corn and chestnut feeder for your backyard birds and squirrels to enjoy this winter!

 You may remember that last fall we spent quite a few days playing with corn kernels and chestnuts.
 We had sensory bins going on, the children dissected corn cobs and sunflowers and we made an awesome corn and chestnut run with a plastic pool hose.

 When we were finished with all of our fall play, I dumped the kernels and the chestnuts into a bucket and brought it inside for the winter so we could use them for various crafts and activities through out the year.

 They came in handy Wednesday when I decided to make more feeders.

 My hubby has been making fresh squeezed orange juice every morning, so I have an abundance of orange “cups” right now, and I simply filled several of them with corn and chestnuts and set them outside on the bench by our pond.